weaviate/weaviate-io/developers/weaviate/quickstart/end-to-end.md

 If you made it here - well done.
 We have covered a lot in just a couple of pages, and you've successfully built a fully functioning vector database! 🥳

 You have:
-- Spun up an instance of Weaviate through WCS,
 - Vectorized your dataset through an inference API,
-- Populated your WCS instance with the vectorized data, and
+- Populated your Weaviate instance with the vectorized data, and
 - Performed text similarity searches.

 Of course, there is a lot more to Weaviate that we have not yet covered, and probably a lot that you wish to know about.
 So we include a few links below that might help you to get started in your journey with us.